bipuldey19/PrettyMapAI/README.md

 # PrettyMapAI

-A Streamlit application that combines PrettyMaps with AI-powered map generation.
+A Streamlit application that combines PrettyMapp with AI-powered map generation.
 Draw an area on the map and get beautiful visualizations generated using AI analysis.

 ## Credits

-This application is built on top of the amazing [PrettyMaps](https://github.com/chrieke/prettymapp) library by [@chrieke](https://github.com/chrieke).
+This application is built on top of the amazing [PrettyMapp](https://github.com/chrieke/prettymapp) library by [@chrieke](https://github.com/chrieke).
 All credit for the original map generation functionality goes to them.
 This project adds AI-powered style generation on top of their excellent work.

 ## Features